 If you grew up watching morning cartoons like Pokémon, Sailor Moon or Dragon Ball Z, you've already been exposed to Anime.
 Some Anime has made its way into mainstream Western culture, known by many in the US and beyond (who hasn't heard of Pokémon?).

 Anime has evolved to include many different styles and variations, but some general characteristics that define a large portion of anime include:

 - 3Simplified lines and shading.

-Not all animes have these characteristics.
-In fact there are few of these staples in the animations of Studio Ghibli, one of the most popular anime studios whose movies have found acclaim and popularity on US shores.
+Not all Anime has these characteristics.
+In fact there are few of these staples in the animation of Studio Ghibli, one of the most popular anime studios whose movies have found acclaim and popularity on US shores.

 Anime on its own is not a genre in the same way that "movie" is not a genre.
 There are a number of different genres within anime, often geared towards specific segments of the audience: